NBS-LLC/ng-spotify-importer/README.md

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Update

+Follow these steps when updating dependencies:

+1. Perform a clean checkout of main
+1. Ensure all automated tests pass (unit, integration, component, e2e)
+1. Create a new branch
+1. Update dev deps that relate to automated testing, in small batches
+1. Ensure all automated tests pass
+1. Update all non-Angular and non-WDIO deps, in small batches
+1. Ensure all automated tests pass
+1. Update all WDIO deps
+1. Ensure all automated tests pass
+1. Update all Angular deps (see [sub-section](#updating-angular))
+1. Ensure all automated tests pass

+Note: as a best practice `rm -rf node_modules/ package-lock.json` after each batch of updates.

+### Updating Angular

+Use Angular's update [guide](https://angular.dev/update-guide) and only update one major version at a time.

+Use the following settings:

+- Application complexity: `Medium`
+- Other dependencies: `Angular Material`

 ## Running unit tests

 Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).